-

 Telecommunication

-The Cybersecurity Regulatory Framework of the CITC requires all service providers licensed by CITC that are classified as CNIs to comply with NCA’s ECC and is required to report to the CITC in addition to the NCA.
+The Cybersecurity Regulatory Framework of the CITC requires all service providers licensed by CITC that are classified as CNIs to comply with NCA’s ECC and are required to report to the CITC in addition to the NCA.

 Financial